hmcts/fpl-ccd-configuration/service/README.md

  ## Building and deploying the application
  ### Building the application
  The project uses [Gradle](https://gradle.org) as a build tool.
-It already contains `./gradlew` wrapper script, so there's no need to install gradle.
+It already contains `./gradlew` wrapper script, so there's no need to install Gradle.
  To build the project execute the following command:
  ```bash
   ./gradlew build